oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 1. Review the information on the **Sensitive Data Model Details** page.

-    - The **Sensitive Data Model Information** tab lists information about your sensitive data model, including its name and Oracle Cloud identifier (OCID), the compartment to which you saved it, the date and time when it was created and last updated, the target database associated with it, and totals for discovered sensitive schemas, sensitive tables, sensitive columns, sensitive types, and sensitive values.
+    - The **Sensitive Data Model Information** tab lists information about your sensitive data model, including its name and Oracle Cloud Identifier (OCID), the compartment to which you saved it, the date and time when it was created and last updated, the target database associated with it, and totals for discovered sensitive schemas, sensitive tables, sensitive columns, sensitive types, and sensitive values.
     - You can click the **View Details** link to view the work request information.
     - The pie chart compares the number of sensitive values per sensitive category and sensitive type.
     - The **Sensitive Columns** table lists the discovered sensitive columns.
 By default, the table is displayed in **Flat View** format.
 For each sensitive column, you can view its schema name, table name, column name, sensitive type, parent column, data type, estimated row count, and sample data (if you chose to retrieve sample data and if it exists).
 Review the sample data to get an idea of what it looks like.